How to watch Bethesda’s E3 media briefing

 Bethesda is about to kick off its media event leading up to the Electronic Entertainment Expo trade show in Los Angeles.
-The publisher is best known for The Elder Scrolls games like Skyrim, but it has previously said that it won’t talk about The Elder Scrolls 6 or its sci-fi RPG Starfield.
+The publisher is best known for The Elder Scrolls games like Skyrim, but it has previously said that it won’t talk about The Elder Scrolls VI or its sci-fi RPG Starfield.
 Instead, look out for new gameplay for Doom Eternal and Wolfenstein: Youngblood.
 And you can watch all of that by clicking play right here when it starts at 5:30 p.m.
 Pacific time:

 And be sure to keep up with all of our coverage coming out of E3 by following along right here.